 - "Mr. Boogens" from The Summer of Massacre segment Son of the Boogyman is a fat, deformed and seemingly supernatural man who raped and impregnated a teenage girl, and has been stalking her ever since.
 Because, as he puts it, he's always wanted a son who he could "scare the living Hell out of!"

 - Little Monsters is based on this trope, though the monsters from the under-the-bed dimension are thrive more on mean-spirited pranks than scaring people.
 They're also apparently all children that followed a monster under the bed and stayed there for over a day.
 There's also some aspect of losing morality contributing to becoming a monster.

-- Stephen King did a short story called The Bogeyman (published in the collection Night Shift) about a grown-up who tells his psychologist about the closet-dwelling entity which killed his children, one by one.
+- In the short story called The Bogeyman (published in the collection Night Shift), a grown-up tells his psychologist about the closet-dwelling entity which killed his children, one by one.
 (Or rather what he thinks is his psychologist...)
 This trope is also visited in a subplot in King's novel Cujo.

-- King seems to really like this trope; it also makes an appearance in The Langoliers, where the titular monsters begin as a boogieman story but turn out to be very real.
+- It also makes an appearance in The Langoliers, where the titular monsters begin as a boogieman story but turn out to be very real.

 - Ditto with The Tommyknockers, although they're rather different from the legends.

 - Also appears in 'Salem's Lot, where the master vampire takes the appearance of one of the characters' childhood bogeyman.